jwills/de4ml/logging-service/README.md

-There are any number of ways that a logging service could be implemented, depending on what the rest of the production stack looked like at the company (e.g., the preferred programming language, schema definition tooling, monitoring/observability libraries, deployment models, etc.) The intent of this example project is to create a simple service that is comprehensible by a data/ML engineer who is comfortable in Python, but who may not have a ton of experience creating backend services.
+There are any number of ways that a logging service could be implemented, depending on what the rest of the production stack looked like at the company (e.g., the preferred programming language, schema definition tooling, monitoring/observability libraries, deployment models, etc.).
+The intent of this example project is to create a simple service that is comprehensible by a data/ML engineer who is comfortable in Python, but who may not have a ton of experience creating backend services.

 ## Getting Up and Running

-The example here is pure Python and has minimal depenedencies; if you're not comfortable working with Docker you should be able to get going quickly by creating a Python virtualenv, running `pip3 install -r requirements.txt`, and then running `./bin/run.sh` to start the logging service on [http://localhost:8080/](http://localhost:8080); you should get back the JSON payload `{"ok": true}`
+The example here is pure Python and has minimal dependencies; if you're not comfortable working with Docker you should be able to get going quickly by creating a Python virtualenv, running `pip3 install -r requirements.txt`, and then running `./bin/run.sh` to start the logging service on [http://localhost:8080/](http://localhost:8080); you should get back the JSON payload `{"ok": true}`